urbit/urbit.org-reloaded/content/using/os/ship-troubleshooting.md

 channel in our [Discord server](https://discord.gg/n9xhMdz).

 ### Reset `+code`
+**WARNING:** Do not reset your +code if you are using a hosted ship.
+You will be locked out.
+Please contact your hosting provider for more information.

 You login to Landscape using the camel-case phrase obtained from dojo by entering `+code`.
 For security reasons you may wish to change this code